 Question: "What is the United Pentecostal Church?"

-Answer: The United Pentecostal Church is a Pentecostal denomination that was formed in 1945 when the Pentecostal Church Incorporated and the Pentecostal Assemblies of Jesus Christ merged.
-Their website says that they “grew from 521 churches in 1945” to “4,243 churches and daughter works in 2010”.
+Answer: The United Pentecostal Church is a Oneness Pentecostal denomination that was formed in 1945 when the Pentecostal Church Incorporated and the Pentecostal Assemblies of Jesus Christ merged.
+Their website says that they “grew from 521 churches in 1945” to “4,243 churches and daughter works in 2010.”
 The United Pentecostal Church claims to be “among the fastest growing church organizations since it was formed in 1945.”
-Because United Pentecostal Churches are normally congregational in government there can be some differences among individual churches.
-As a self-governing church body each congregation elects its own pastors and leaders.
-The denomination’s headquarters are in Hazelwood, MO.
+Because United Pentecostal Churches are normally congregational in government, there can be some differences among individual churches.
+As a self-governing church body, each congregation elects its own pastors and leaders.
+The denomination’s headquarters is in Hazelwood, Missouri.

-The roots of the United Pentecostal Church and what is known as “Oneness Pentecostals” can be traced back to the early days of the Pentecostal Movement which began in the early 1900’s in Topeka, Kansas based on the teachings of Charles Parham.
+The roots of the United Pentecostal Church and what is known as “Oneness Pentecostalism” can be traced back to the early days of the Pentecostal Movement, which began in the early 1900s in Topeka, Kansas, based on the teachings of Charles Parham.
 In 1906 the Pentecostal Movement gained popularity during the Azuza Street Revival led by William Seymour.
 While it was rejected by mainline Christian denominations, the movement continued to grow and its followers began to form their own Pentecostal organizations or denominations.
-One of the first was the Assemblies of God which was formed around 1914.
+One of the first was the Assemblies of God, which was formed around 1914.

-Modalism is basically the teaching that the Father, Son and Holy Spirit are simply different ways God manifests or reveals Himself to humanity.
-It fails to recognize the distinction that clearly exists between God the Father, God the Son and God the Holy Spirit, as well as the eternal relationship that Scripture reveals to us.
+Modalism is basically the teaching that the Father, Son, and Holy Spirit are simply different ways God manifests or reveals Himself to humanity.
+It fails to recognize the distinctions that clearly exist between God the Father, God the Son, and God the Holy Spirit, as well as their eternal relationship that Scripture reveals to us.
 Contrary to John 1:1, Oneness doctrine denies the pre-existence of Jesus Christ despite the fact that this verse clearly teaches that Jesus is God and that He was with God, and was God from the beginning.
 They acknowledge that Christ is God but ignore the part of this verse that clearly establishes the pre-existence of Christ and makes a clear distinction between Christ and the Father as do many other verses of Scripture.

 Their false view of God’s nature then leads them to misunderstand what it means to be “baptized in the name of Jesus Christ” (Acts 2:38).
-The result is that contrary to the clear evidence of Scripture they make water baptism “in the name of Jesus” a requirement of salvation and thus teach baptismal regeneration.
-But not only do they teach baptismal regeneration but they add to that troublesome teaching that one must be baptized a specific way using a specific formula or wording in order to be saved.
+The result is that they make water baptism “in the name of Jesus” a requirement of salvation and thus teach baptismal regeneration.
+They also add to that troublesome teaching that one must be baptized a specific way using a specific formula or wording in order to be saved.
 By adding to the gospel these requirements, as well the false teaching that speaking in tongues is the evidence that one is saved, they end up with a convoluted gospel full of error and based on a misunderstanding of what Scripture really teaches.

-Still another troubling teaching of the United Pentecostal church is their concept of holiness and the legalistic standards they impose on people.
-For example, their view of holiness means that women cannot wear jewelry or makeup, that women must let their hair grow long, and that men must have their hair “noticeably short.”
-Also school students are forbidden from participating in shows, dances, dance classes, theatre or even from wearing gymnasium clothes.
+Still another troubling teaching of the United Pentecostal Church is their concept of holiness and the legalistic standards they impose on people.
+For example, their view of holiness means that women cannot wear jewelry or make-up, that women must let their hair grow long, and that men must have their hair “noticeably short.”
+Also school students are forbidden from participating in shows, dances, dance classes, and theatre—and even prohibited from wearing gymnasium clothes.
 While Christians are called to be holy, the United Pentecostal Church’s definition of what is holy, like its other erroneous teaching comes from a misunderstanding of the basic principles of biblical hermeneutics.
-While they affirm that salvation is not based on works, their teaching on holiness seems to contradict that as they write “After the new birth experience a conflict arises…this battle is a battle for holiness, and we must win it in order to be saved.”

-Like most cults, the United Pentecostal Church believes that they are restoring biblical doctrine and biblical teaching that had been lost due to the corruption of the church throughout the centuries.
-Rather than recognizing that God in His sovereignty has preserved the true “apostolic doctrine” throughout the history of the church, they believe they are restoring biblical truths when the fact is all they are doing is reviving the ancient heresy of modalism that has been rejected by Christians every time another “new” group of false teachers begins to proclaim it.
+Like most cults, the United Pentecostal Church believes they are restoring biblical doctrine and biblical teaching that had been lost due to the corruption of the church throughout the centuries.
+Rather than recognizing that God in His sovereignty has preserved the true “apostolic doctrine” throughout the history of the church, they believe they are restoring biblical truths.
+The fact is all they are doing is reviving the ancient heresy of modalism that has been rejected by Christians every time another “new” group of false teachers begins to proclaim it.